gareth305/InfoSec-Resources/README.md

 * [@LargeCardinal](https://twitter.com/LargeCardinal) - Wow!
 Mark's probably the most knowledgable guy I know.
 He's definitely a must follow!
 * [@HollyGraceful](https://twitter.com/HollyGraceful) - Her account, like her blog (GracefulSecurity), is full of knowledge and definitely worth a follow.
 * [@ZephrFish](https://twitter.com/ZephrFish) - Andy is so down to earth and helpful!
 He often posts about his blog and book, so you won't miss any updates.
+* [@Ministraitor](https://twitter.com/Ministraitor) - Cooper, Cooper is a one of a kind (in a good way!).
+He's the resident conference videographer.
+You'll find him and most conferences, and the ones you can't make it to?
+Oh, he'll already have uploaded the videos by the end of the day, usually!
   - [TBH by this point I gave up thinking of a description of each one...
 But they're all equally as amazing!]
 * [@Scott_Helme](https://twitter.com/Scott_Helme)
 * [@LewisArdern](https://twitter.com/LewisArdern)